expresschs/ata578x-driver/README.md

 # ata578x-driver
-driver on rtos and bare-metal
+driver driver on rtos or bare-metal